 9. Sample Material.

-Does the investment banking training company provide sample material so you can see what you’re getting before you make your investment?
+Does the training company provide sample material so you can see what you’re getting before you make your investment?
 At Breaking Into Wall Street, we’ve provided dozens of sample videos from all the courses.
 Here’s one from our Excel &Modeling Fundamentals Course.

 You’d never buy a book without being able to peek inside first, and it’s the same with training programs – no matter how advanced they are.